 Example: A player controls one creature that "blocks if able" and another creature with no abilities.
-An effect states "Creatures can't be blocked except by two or more creatures."
-Having only the first creature block violates the restriction.
+If a creature with menace attacks that player, the player must block with both creatures.
+Having only the first creature block violates the restriction created by menace (the attacking creature can't be blocked except by two or more creatures).
+Having only the second creature block violates both the menace restriction and the first creature's blocking requirement.
 Having neither creature block fulfills the restriction but not the requirement.
-Having both creatures block the same attacking creature fulfills both the restriction and the requirement, so that's the only option.